Professor Longhair: Biography

 Byrd was born on December 19, 1918, in Bogalusa, Louisiana, the son of Ella Mae (née Rhodes) and James Byrd.
 His distinctive style of piano playing was influenced by learning to play on an instrument that was missing some keys.

+Around 1921 he and his mother moved to New Orleans and as a child learned to play piano on worn-out uprights he found discarded in alleyways.
 He began his career in New Orleans in 1948.
 Mike Tessitore, owner of the Caldonia Club, gave Longhair his stage name.
 Longhair first recorded in a band called the Shuffling Hungarians in 1949, creating four songs (including the first version of his signature song, "Mardi Gras in New Orleans") for the Star Talent record label.
 Union problems curtailed their release, but Longhair's next effort for Mercury Records the same year was a winner.
 Throughout the 1950s, he recorded for Atlantic Records, Federal Records and local labels.

 Professor Longhair had only one national commercial hit, "Bald Head", in 1950, under the name Roy Byrd and His Blues Jumpers.
 He also recorded his favorites, "Tipitina" and "Go to the Mardi Gras".
 He lacked crossover appeal among white and wide audiences.
 Yet, he is regarded (and was acknowledged) as being a musician who was highly influential for other prominent musicians, such as Fats Domino, Allen Toussaint and Dr. John.

 After suffering a stroke, Professor Longhair recorded "No Buts – No Maybes" in 1957.
 He re-recorded "Go to the Mardi Gras" in 1959.
 He first recorded "Big Chief" with its composer, Earl King, in 1964.
 In the 1960s, Professor Longhair's career faltered.
 He became a janitor to support himself and fell into a gambling habit.